flyteorg/flyte/rsts/howto/execute_single_task.rst

         other_input=123 more_input=qwerty

-Monitoring single task executions in the Flyte console
+Monitoring Single Task Executions in the Flyte Console
 ======================================================

-Single task executions don't yet have native support in the Flyte console but they're accessible using the same URLs as ordinary workflow executions.
+Single task executions don't have native support in the Flyte console yet, but they are accessible using the same URLs as ordinary workflow executions.

-For example, for a console hosted example.com you can visit ``example.com/console/projects/<my_project>/domains/<my_domain>/executions/<execution_name>`` to track the progress of your execution.
+For a console hosted example.com, visit ``example.com/console/projects/<my_project>/domains/<my_domain>/executions/<execution_name>`` to track the progress of your execution.
 Log links and status changes will be available as your execution progresses.

-Registering and launching a single task
+Registering and Launching a Single Task
 =======================================

 A certain category of tasks don't rely on custom containers with registered images to run.
 Therefore, you may find it convenient to use